Walking Mini Breaks 2026

-We have introduced a number of Walking Weekenders for 2025.
-They are a combination of small group (no more than 10) walks with a professional guide (usually myself).
+We have introduced a number of Walking/Hiking Mini Breaks for 2026.
+They are a combination of a small group (no more than 10) walks with a professional guide (usually myself).
 The walks are spread across the Yorkshire Dales, the Lake District and Northumberland.
 We even have Navigation Training Weekends in the Yorkshire Dales.

-The Weekenders are all planned to provide a fun, informative two days which takes the group to somewhere (or to learn something) which they would not normally/or unable to do on their own.
+The Mini Breaks are all planned to provide a fun, informative two days which takes the group to somewhere (or to learn something) which they would not normally/or unable to do on their own.

 The ‘Dales 30‘ are the 30 mountains in the Yorkshire Dales and climbing them all makes for an excellent challenge.
 They are all over 2,000 feet high so each day is a good walk.
 Here we tackle a few of the lesser known and awkward ones.